 - The ratio of the maximum local linear power density, where there is a minimal margin to limiting fuel temperature (during AOOs), to the average local linear power density in the core.

 Now, consider a case where power distribution is limited only by the FQ(z).
 But FQ(z) can be limiting at each elevation of the core (axially flat distribution).
 The maximum heat flux at several core elevations can occur in the same channel.
-In this case the coolant enthalpy rise would be very high, most probably over-limit.
-In this case, DNB is more likely to occur, because the critical heat flux is significantly lower when coolant enthalpy is higher.
-Therefore, the FQ(z) itself cannot be used to prevent DNB occurrence and the enthalpy rise hot channel factor must be introduced.
+In this case, the coolant enthalpy rise would be very high, most probably over-limit.
+In this case, DNB is more likely to occur because the critical heat flux is significantly lower when coolant enthalpy is higher.
+Therefore, the FQ(z) cannot prevent DNB occurrence, and the enthalpy rise hot channel factor must be introduced.